rday45/flask-web-server/README.md

 }
 ```

-if unsuccessful, for example the character does not belong to them, they will receive the following error:
+If unsuccessful, for example the character does not belong to them, they will receive the following error:

 ```JSON
 {